 A: The creation of OECR was announced in July 2012.
 It was a culmination of more than 5 years of discussions between NIH and the emergency medicine community.
 The initial impetus for these conversations was three reports by the Institute of Medicine (IOM) in 2006.

-The OECR History page contains additional details, links to the IOM reports, and information about NIH's response—the creation of a task force, the request for information from the emergency care community, the launch of roundtable discussions and the publication of four articles in the Annals of Emergency Medicine.
+The OECR History (see above) contains additional details, links to the IOM reports, and information about NIH's response—the creation of a task force, the request for information from the emergency care community, the launch of roundtable discussions and the publication of four articles in the Annals of Emergency Medicine.

 Q: What is emergency care?